December 26, 2017 Jack Wildt

 The most important thing is to plan ahead.
 If you set attendance goals (and you should), then your webinar promotion email campaign is part of the actual webinar, and demands the same amount of planning and attention as any other part.

-One month out from the webinar, sit down to create a schedule for your email marketing campaign, working backwards from the webinar to the beginning of the month.
+One month out from the webinar, sit down to create a schedule for your email marketing campaign, working backward from the webinar to the beginning of the month.
 Our general rule of thumb is three weeks of webinar marketing emails, including the week of the webinar.

 Remember, the goal isn’t to drown them in emails — all you’ll do is burn your contact list.
 In fact, one of the biggest advantages of planning multi-week email marketing campaigns is that you can give customers a few opportunities to register without pestering them excessively.
 We recommend sending no more than one invite per webinar per week.